koesper/DuckHunt-JS/README.md

 ## Audio
 This game will attempt to use the WebAudioAPI and fallback to HTML5 Audio if necessary.
 Audio is loaded and controlled via HowlerJS.

+## Images
+This game creates sprites (when calling `npm run images`) using [TexturePacker](https://www.codeandweb.com/texturepacker).
+Don't forget to install the CLI extentions from the texturepacker app

 ## Tweening
 The animations in this game are a combination of PixiJS MovieClips built from sprite images and tweens.
 Since PixiJS doesn't provide a tweening API, Green Sock was used.